 In an icy tone, Em said, "I can't believe you have the balls to show your face.
 You kept from me the knowledge that you were leaving."

 In an apology full of guilt, Michael explained Roger had forced his silence, but he knew and she knew his excuse wasn't enough to mend Em's injury.
 A tense moment passed between them before Michael asked hopefully, "Will you accompany me to the city to see me and Roger off?"

-Em sharply declined.
+Em declined sharply.
 "I've already seen from a dock how The Jolly Roger looks when it sails out to sea, and it was enough for my lifetime."
-Her point having been said, Em turned her back on Michael and glared out into the sea as if it had been the one of gravely offend her.
+Her point having been said, Em turned her back on Michael and glared out into the sea as if it had been the one to offend her gravely.